vylion/vylbot/README.md

 Bot made to experiment and play around with the Telegram bot API, and for the enjoyment of my friends and me.

-Remade from scratch, based on my old project for this bot, written in Java.
+Rewritten on Python from on my old project for this bot [telegram_bot_testing](https://gitlab.com/vylion/telegram_bot_testing), written in Java.